-- Apply theoretical knowledge of business to meaningful personalized professional needs; - Propose alternative solutions to the use and implementation of technology in a variety of business environments; and
+- Apply theoretical knowledge of business to meaningful personalized professional needs; - Propose alternative solutions to the use and implementation of technology in a variety of business environments; and - Formulate effective written communication skills using various online communication mechanisms.

 ^{}Electives selected on the initial degree plan can be changed with a request to an Academic Advisor.